What is Alzheimer’s disease?

 What is early-onset Alzheimer’s?

 Early-onset, or young-onset Alzheimer’s is an uncommon form of dementia that affects people younger than 65 (usually developed between 30 and 60 years old).
-Most people with this disease have what’s called sporadic Alzheimer’s and its cause is unknown.
-Then there are some who have familial Alzheimer’s, which is likely caused by genetics.
-Only about 5% or 6% of people with Alzheimer’s develop symptoms before 65.
+Rare genetics can cause early-onset Alzheimer’s, but otherwise its cause is unknown.
+Less than 10% of people with Alzheimer’s develop symptoms before 65.
 If the disease runs in your family, there are options for genetic testing.
-However, it’s a good idea to check in with a genetic counselor to weigh the pros and cons before moving forward.5
+However, it’s a good idea to check in with a genetic counselor to weigh the pros and cons before moving forward.1

 What are the stages of Alzheimer’s?

-Alzheimer’s typically progresses slowly in three general stages.6
+Alzheimer’s typically progresses slowly in three general stages.4

 - Finding the right word or name